 Module Number Module Name Responsible Lecturer CMS-COR-HPC Parallel Programming and High- Performance Computing Prof. Dr. Wolfgang Nagel wolfgang.nagel@tu-dresden.de Qualification Objectives Upon completing this module, the students will acquire the basics of parallel programming and high performance scientific computing.
 Content The contents of the module include the design and architecture of numerical simulation codes, as well as computer programmes for data analysis.
-Furthermore, they include practical parts for the implementation of examples on existing HPC architectures in a high- level language with different parallelisation models such as e.g., MPI, multi-threading or CUDA.
+Furthermore, they include practical parts for the implementation of examples on existing HPC architectures in a high-level language with different parallelisation models such as e.g., MPI, multi-threading or CUDA.
 Teaching and Learning Methods The module includes lectures amounting to 2 lecture hours per week, exercises amounting to 2 lecture hours per week plus independent study.
 Prerequisites for Participation Knowledge in sequential computer programming, algorithms and data structures, analysis of functions of one and several variables, linear algebra (vector and matrix calculation), as well as probability calculation and Statistics at the Bachelor's level is required.
 With the following literature, students can prepare for the module: Harel: Algorithmics - The Spirit of Computing, Addison-Wesley, 2004 Schildt: C ++ from the ground up, McGraw-Hill, 2003 Abelson, Hal; Sussman, Gerald Jay: Structure and Interpretation of Computer Programs.
 MIT Press, 1985; Cormen, Leiserson, Rivest & Stein: Introduction to Algorithms, 2nd Edition, MIT Press 2001; Lax, Terrell: Multivariable Calculus with Applications (Undergraduate Texts in Mathematics), Springer, 2018 Hefferon, Jim: Linear Algebra, http://joshua.smcvt.edu/linearalgebra/, 2008.
-Usability In the Computational Modelling and the module is one of ten compulsor Computational Life Science: nine), o module fulfils the prerequisites for t modules. d Simulation Master's programme, y elective modules (for students of f which three must be chosen.
-This he CMS-EE-SCEE and CMS-EE-REEP Requirements for the Awarding of Credit Points The credit points are awarded if the The module examination consists of are fewer than 10 students registed period, the written examination examination as an individual exami the case, this will be announced, to of the registration period. ne module examination is passed.
-If a 90-minute written test.
-If there red at the end of the registration may be replaced by an oral nation lasting 30 minutes; if this is the registered students at the end Credit Points and Grades 5 credit points can be earned by pages grade corresponds to the examinat ssing the module.
-The module ion grade.
+Usability In the Computational Modelling and the module is one of ten compulsor Computational Life Science: nine), o module fulfils the prerequisites for t modules. y elective modules (for students of f which three must be chosen.
+This Requirements for the Awarding of Credit Points The credit points are awarded if the module examination consists of are fewer than 10 students registed period, the written examination examination as an individual examination the case, this will be announced, to of the registration period. of a 90-minute written test.
+If there ered at the end of the registration may be replaced by an oral mation lasting 30 minutes; if this is Credit Points and Grades 5 credit points can be earned by pa grade corresponds to the examinat -